lakshya-02/NTL_techexpo/README.md

 1. Start Unity with your **Meta Quest 2** connected via **Air Link**.
 2. Press **Play** in Unity.
 3. Put on the **Meta Quest 2** headset.
-4. Use the steering wheel for driving and VR headset for 360° view.
+4. Use the steering wheel for driving and VR headset for a realastic view.
 5. Enjoy the immersive driving experience! 🚗🕶️

 ---